Thursday, February 5, 2026

 The difference between managing complaints and resolving them well

 Effective complaint resolution means going beyond process completion.
-In regulated complaint handling, resolution quality must always stand up to the FCA and Financial Ombudsman Service (FOS) reviews.
-This means resolving cases fairly, timely, and with documented evidence.
+In regulated complaint handling, resolution quality must always stand up to the FCA and Financial Ombudsman Service (FOS), and audit reviews.
+This means resolving cases fairly, on time, and with documented evidence.

-This guide focuses on the difference between process compliance and true complaint resolution quality.
-It provides practical insights and best practices for regulated firms to improve outcomes, reduce escalation risk, and build customer trust.
+This guide focuses on the difference between process compliance and true complaint resolution quality, and what good complaint handling looks like in regulated firms.

 In regulated industries, complaints can’t be just a service issue with goodwill thrown in for good measure.

 Complaints are difficult because they’re often emotional.
 Customers aren’t always calm when they raise one.
-There is usually frustration, disappointment, or anxiety involved, especially where money, services, or reputations are at stake.
+There’s usually frustration, disappointment, or anxiety involved, especially where their health, home, car, pets, money, services, or business reputations are at stake.

-Behavioural research consistently shows that when people feel wronged, they seek validation before they’re in the mindset to accept a resolution.
+When people feel wronged, they usually seek validation before they’re ready to accept a resolution.
 They want to feel heard, understood and treated fairly.

 Good complaint handling isn’t just about process.
-It’s a confidence-building resolution.
+It’s about building confidence and trust in the outcome.

 Clear acknowledgement within hours, not days